 EXPORT CAN INCREASED

-Informing that, according to the European Cosmetics Regulation, only cosmetic products with a natural or legal personality appointed as the responsible person in the EU can be offered to the market, Akyüz said, “This situation may turn in favor of countries such as Turkey, China and India.
+Informing that, according to the European Cosmetics Regulation, only cosmetic products with a real or legal personality appointed as the responsible person within the EU can be offered to the market, Akyüz said, “This situation may turn in favor of countries such as Turkey, China and India.
 We can easily increase 300 million dollars of cosmetics exports to the EU to 1 billion dollars in two years.
 We can receive shares from countries that do not comply with this regulation.
-However, if we cannot adapt, we will not be able to find the market,” he said.
+However, if we cannot adapt, we will not be able to find the market.”

 NO PROFIT OBJECTIVE